Clinical Nurse Specialists

 Clinical Nurse Specialists (CNS) are advanced practice registered nurses who have graduate preparation at the master's or doctorate level.
 CNSs are expert clinicians in a specialized area of nursing practice.
 The specialty may be identified in terms of:

 In addition to providing direct patient care, CNSs influence care outcomes by providing expert consultation for nursing staff and by implementing improvements in healthcare delivery systems.
 Demonstrated outcomes include the following:

 - Reduced hospital costs and length of stay

 - Reduced frequency of emergency department visits

 Kaleigh Bachus, BSN, RNC-OB

-Kaleigh is a clinical nurse specialist intern at Community Health Network.
+Kaleigh is a clinical nurse specialist at Community Health Network.
 She attends IU School of Nursing and will graduate in May 2020.
 She has been with Community Health Network since 2008 with a focus on perinatal care.

 Janel Borkes, MSN, RN, RN-BC

 Janel is vice president for professional nursing practice at Community and leads the CNS team.
 She has been a CNS for 20+ years and has a background as a medical-surgical CNS.